Lviv Oblast: Subdivisions

+In addition, there are the city raions of the city of Lviv.

 Religion

 Fifty-nine percent of the religious organisations active in the Lviv Oblast adhere to the Ukrainian Greek Catholic Church.
 The Ukrainian Autocephalous Orthodox Church is the second largest religious body.
-The followers of the Roman Catholic Church and the Ukrainian Orthodox Church (Moscow Patriarchate) are mostly from the Polish, and Russian or non-Galician Ukrainian minorities respectively.
+The followers of the Latin Church and the Ukrainian Orthodox Church (Moscow Patriarchate) are mostly from the Polish, and Russian or non-Galician Ukrainian minorities respectively.

 Historical and cultural sites

-The city of Lviv contains a well-preserved main square (Rynok) and numerous historical and beautiful churches.
-Other sites of interest are the historic Lychakivskiy Cemetery, the local museum of folklore, and the ruins of the famous Vysokyi Zamok.
+The city of Lviv contains a well-preserved main square (Rynok) and numerous historical churches.
+Other sites of interest are the historic Lychakiv Cemetery, the local museum of folklore, and the ruins of the famous Vysokyi Zamok.
 The name of the castle is closely tied to the name of the city.
 There is also a museum of military artifacts, the "Arsenal".

 Well-preserved local wooden churches, castles, and monasteries can be found throughout the Oblast.
 One of them is the Olesko Castle which is first recorded in 1327.
-Another castle that was built at the end of the 15th century is Svirzh Castle in the village of Svirzh, Peremeshliany Raion.
+Another castle that was built at the end of the 15th century is Svirzh Castle in the village of Svirzh.
 One more and no less famous castle is the Pidhirtsi Castle.
 Its architectural complex consists of the three-story palace, Kostel, and small park.
-In Roztochia is also located the Krekhivsky monastery in the buch-pine grove at the foot of the Pobiyna mount.
-The whole complex consists of the Saint Nikola Church, the bell tower, numerous service structures, and defensive walls with towers.
+In Roztochia is also located the Krekhivsky monastery in the beech-pine grove at the foot of the Pobiina mount.
+The whole complex consists of the Saint Nicholas Church, the bell tower, numerous service structures, and defensive walls with towers.
 Another site worth of mentioning is the Tustan city-fortress which is built in the rock.
 The site was nominated as the historical and as the natural wonder of Ukraine.
-There also a nature complex in the valley of the Kamianka river in Skoliv Raion.
+There also a nature complex in the valley of the Kamianka river in Stryi Raion.
 Another natural wonder of the region is the Kamin-Veleten (Rock-Giant in English) which is located near city of Pidkamin in Zolochiv Raion.
 The name of the local city means Under the Rock.
 A local museum of Ukrainian art and an institution of higher learning (Ivan Franko State University) are also present.